TinManTex/InfiniteHeaven/tpp-release/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Readme.txt

 When AroundCam on, but with Adjust-mode off, changing settings via will now update AroundCam.

 Fix: FreeCam hang if on when Abort mission.

+'Warp to latest marker' now works when driving vehicle or walker gear.

 API: addon missionInfo (See notes in InfMission) clearExistingMissionStartSettings - only for use when overriding a vanilla mission, clears all the mission start data so the following options you set can work cleanly